2015 Hyundai Sonata 2.4 LimitedEnlarge Photo

-The mid-size sedan segment has never been one to get hearts racing; but most serious contenders in this class of vehicle are here to get our daily family business done.
-And two of the strongest entries are the current Toyota Camry and Hyundai Sonata.
+The mid-size sedan segment has never been one to get hearts racing.
+Most serious contenders in this class of vehicle are here to get daily family business done.
+Two of the strongest entries are the current Toyota Camry and Hyundai Sonata.

 In design and styling, it’s almost as if these two sedan mainstays have swapped roles for 2015.
 The Toyota Camry has traded in some especially bland sheetmetal for a more interesting look, with edgier, swept-back detailing, more sculpted sheetmetal, and more of a rakish appearance overall.
 Meanwhile, the new Sonata becomes more conservative than before, especially on the outside, with more ‘traditional-looking’ side styling and its curves cleaned up in favor of horizontal lines.
 Inside the Sonata has had its controls compartmentalized in a way we see as rather German, while the Camry’s controls have been made a somewhat larger and a little more straightforward in a way that riffs off Toyota’s trucks and crossovers.